-In all school buildings, social distancing must be observed whenever possible.
+In all school buildings, social distancing may be observed to the extent possible.
 Social distancing means maintaining the recommended three (3) feet of space between students, and the recommended six (6) feet of space between students and teachers/staff, and among teachers/staff who are unvaccinated/not fully vaccinated.
-Classrooms and other common spaces will be arranged to accommodate social distancing throughout the school building.
-Student seating should be arranged so that students face in the same direction.
-Floor markings will be utilized to maintain appropriate distance when students line up and travel through the halls.
+Classrooms and other common spaces will be arranged to accommodate social distancing throughout the school building to the extent possible.
+Floor markings may be utilized to maintain appropriate distance when students line up and travel through the halls.